nicolasaus/nicolasaus/README.md

 ### Hi there 👋

 ### About ME 💬:
-I am a 17 year old rookie developer and computer science enthusiast from Australia.
+I am a 17 year old rookie developer and computer science enthusiast from Melbourne, Australia.

 Learning: